Kotlin/JS frameworks

 Kobweb also supports site export by generating page snapshots for SEO and automatic search indexing.
 Additionally, it enables the creation of DOM-based UIs that efficiently update in response to state changes.

-For documentation and examples, see the Kobweb docs site.
+For more information and examples, see the Kobweb documentation.

 For updates and discussions about the framework, join the #kobweb and #compose-web channels in Kotlin Slack.